My Goodness Kitchen

 Make sure to give your spinach a good wash before using it.

-For a healthier option, add a lovely sweet apple like a fuji or jazz to add sweetness, hydration and fibre.
+To add more fibre, add a lovely sweet apple like a fuji or jazz to add sweetness, hydration and fibre.
 You'll need to swap the apple juice in the recipe for water.

 How to Make a Spinach and Pineapple Smoothie